 However, as the presentation currency of the group is that of a non-hyperinflationary economy, comparative amounts are not adjusted for changes in the index in the current year.
-Differences between these comparative amounts and current year hyperinflation adjusted are recognised directly in equity.
+Differences between these comparative amounts and current year hyperinflation adjustment are recognised directly in equity and the currency translation differences on translation of foreign operations to the presentation currency of the Group are recognised in the consolidated statement of comprehensive income.